aredondocharro/S1.02.Exceptions.Lvl2.Ex1-/README.md

 All methods receive a String with the message to be displayed to the user (e.g., "Enter your age") and return the appropriate data entered by the user in each method (e.g., a byte with the user's age).

-Methods to implement, catching InputMismatchException: public static byte llegirByte(String missatge); → Read a byte
+Methods to implement, catching InputMismatchException: public static byte readByte(String message); → Read a byte

-public static int llegirInt(String missatge); → Read an int
+public static int readInt(String message); → Read an int

-public static float llegirFloat(String missatge); → Read a float
+public static float readFloat(String message); → Read a float

-public static double llegirDouble(String missatge); → Read a double
+public static double readDouble(String message); → Read a double

-Methods to implement, catching a custom Exception: public static char llegirChar(String missatge); → Read a char
+Methods to implement, catching a custom Exception: public static char readChar(String message); → Read a char

-public static String llegirString(String missatge); → Read a String
+public static String readString(String message); → Read a String

-public static boolean llegirSiNo(String missatge); → If the user enters "s", return true; if they enter "n", return false.
+public static boolean readSiNo(String message); → If the user enters "s", return true; if they enter "n", return false.

 ## 💻 Technologies Used